P. Bhanumathi: Songs

 She was adept in both Carnatic and Hindustani music.
 She gave voice to her songs despite it being the norm to use playback singers for actors.
 Some of her songs are still popular like Manasuna mallela, Pilichina biguvatara,Oh baatasaari, Kila Kila Navvulu, Oh Pavurama, Preme Neramauna, Srikara karunaalavaala, Sharanam nee divya charanam and many more in Telugu; and Azhagaana Ponnu Naan, Vaarai Inbam Thaaraai, Nilaa Nilaa Odi Vaa, Thalai Vaari Poochoodi Unnai, Kannile Iruppathenna and Annai Enbadhu Neethaanaa in Tamil.
 She also provided music to a lot of her films.
 She has sung approximately 300 songs in Tamil, Telugu, and Hindi movies in which she acted.

-Bhanumathi has privately recorded Purandaradasa’s bhajans.
+Bhanumathi has privately recorded Purandaradasa’' bhajans.
 In 1953 when Andhra Pradesh state was formed from the Madras province she recorded a song along with Balantrapu Rajaneekantha Rao (who wrote the lyrics and composed music) “pasidi merungula talatalalu “for All India Radio, Vijayawada.
 She was the first singer to sing thyagaraya kruti in Telugu films with the song, “Palukavemi Naa Daivama” in her first film Varavikrayam (1939).
 She made a point to sing one Carnatic song in all her films produced under her home production Bharani Studios.

 Literary Career

 Bhanumathi was also a talented writer with a number of short stories to her credit.
 Her Autobiography 'Nalo Nenu' was published in Telugu and later, released in English as Musings.
 Andhra Pradesh Sahitya Academy awarded her as the best short story writer for her popular short stories 'Attagari Kathalu'.
 Bhanumathi stated that her literary works are close to her heart.
-She was a Member of Lalit Kala Academy for 5 years, and Sahitya Academy Andhra Pradesh for 10 years.
+She was a member of Lalit Kala Academy for five years, and Sahitya Academy Andhra Pradesh for 10 years.
 She served as Director and Principal of the Tamil Nadu Government Music College.
 She got an honorary doctorate degree in 1975 from the Andhra University.